dilan-dio4/easybase-website/_posts/2020-09-20-The-Best-Way-To-Add-A-Database-To-Your-React-React-Native-Apps.markdown

 <br />

 The EasybaseProvider gives all child elements valid access the useEasybase() hook.
 This hook contains all the stateful functions that are used to interface with your data.
+Read the documentation [here](/docs/easybase-react/).

 <br />